bdarcus/csl-next/README.md

-## Introduction
+## The Idea

 An experiment to create a new, simpler, but extensible CSL.

+The idea is to simplify and generalize the template model, and move more of the logic to extensible parameter groups.

+From the beginning, it is designed to add new features even while simplifying the model; notably:

+1. multilingual
+2. different citations modes

+## Details

-The `JSON Schemas` here are automatically created from the `typescript` models.
+The code here is a `typescript` project that:

+1. defines a model that is programatically-converted to `JSON Schema` files.
+2. provides a proof-of-concept processor implementation.

+The first is maybe 70% or so complete, while the second is barely-started.

-Here is`VSCode`, with schema-backed validation and auto-complete.
+Here is`VSCode`, with schema-backed validation of a YAML style, auto-complete.

 ![Screenshot from 2023-04-16 10-22-25](https://user-images.githubusercontent.com/1134/232319672-88e96d95-1806-4d6b-9d27-6d0cc32d5033.png)

-Currently, the only files that are worth looking at are the `src/style.ts` and `src/reference.ts` model files, and the `examples`.
-They reflect the basic ideas in the earlier `RELAX NG` draft schemas.
+To see the state of the model, see the `examples` directory, or do `make docs`.

-The Makefile includes some useful targets:
+The Makefile targets include:

 <dl>
   <dt>schemas</dt>